Whether you’re getting a new air conditioner or looking to maximize your current one, having it level is key.

 - Eventually wear out your air conditioner much faster.

-Leveling an air conditioner pad takes experience.
-It’s usually not a job you’ll want to try on your own, because your air conditioner might need to be temporarily disconnected.
-This requires the assistance of a certified HVAC tech.
+Leveling an air conditioner pad takes expertise.
+It’s usually not a job you’ll want to try by yourself, because your air conditioner may need to be temporarily disconnected.
+This requires the assistance of a certified HVAC technician.